 Commercial or fare paying passengers Front seat Rear seat Who is responsible?
 Children under three years' old Correct child restraint MUST be used.
-Correct child restraint MUST be used If one is not available in a licensed Hackney Carriage or Private Hire vehicle, the Driver child may
+Correct child restraint MUST be used If one is not available in a licensed Hackney Carriage or Private Hire Driver

-Commercial or fare paying passengers Front seat Rear seat Who is responsible? travel unrestrained.
-Child Aged 3- 11 and under 135cms in height (about 4.5 Feet) Correct child restraint MUST be used Correct child restraint must be used if seat belts are fitted.
-Driver If a child seat is not available, a child may travel using just the seat belt in these situations: - In a licensed Hackney Carriage or Private Hire vehicle - For a short distance if the journey is unexpected and necessary - There isn't room to fit a third child seat Child Aged 12 or 13 years or younger child Adult seat belt must be worn if fitted Adult seat belt must be worn if fitted Driver
+Commercial or fare paying passengers Front seat Rear seat Who is responsible? vehicle, the child may travel unrestrained.
+Child Aged 3-11 and under 135cms in height (about 4.5 Feet) Correct child restraint MUST be used Correct child restraint must be used if seat belts are fitted.
+If a child seat is not available, a child may travel using just the seat belt in these situations: - In a licensed Hackney Carriage or Private Hire vehicle - For a short distance if the journey is unexpected and necessary - There isn't room to fit a third child Driver seat

-Commercial or fare paying passengers Front seat Rear seat Who is responsible?
+Commercial or Front seat Rear seat Who is

+fare paying responsible?

+passengers

+Child Aged 12 Adult seat Adult seat Driver

+or 13 years or belt must belt must be

+younger child be worn if worn if fitted

-135 cm or more
+135 cm or more fitted

 in height

 Passengers Must be Must be worn Passenger

 aged 14 years worn if if fitted

 and over fitted